KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ---

-### 20.2 Divine Correspondences — Zenetist Layers and the Maker’s Function
+### 20.2 Divine Correspondences — Zenetist Layers and the Maker's Function

 Each hypostasis offers a resonance
 that the Maker translates into form: